cp2k/dbcsr/docs/guide/1-user-guide/1-installation/2-cmake-build-recipes.md

 ### GNU compiler, system MPI and system-provided OpenBLAS

-Most Linux systems provide the GNU compiler, a system MPI (OpenMPI or MPICH) using the the GNU compiler as a backend and OpenBLAS for BLAS/LAPACK:
+Most Linux systems provide the GNU compiler, a system MPI (OpenMPI or MPICH) using the GNU compiler as a backend and OpenBLAS for BLAS/LAPACK:

 ```bash
     cmake ..